The Guide to Make Early Workouts Happen… Even If You’re Not a Morning Person

 Another important note for coffee-lovers: Swap your afternoon espresso for decaf.
 Drinking caffeinated beverages after 3 p.m. can make dozing off even more of a challenge.

 Scrolling through Instagram might make you daydream, but double-tapping photos before bed won’t help you nod off.
 Research published by the National Academy of Sciences found that the blue light from cell phones and mobile devices throws off our circadian rhythms, making dozing off more difficult.
 Power down your cell phone at least an hour before bed and grab the print version of your favorite magazine or book to cure your pre-bed boredom.

 Wake up and smell the java

 Nothing says “good morning” like a warm cup of caffeinated goodness.
 In fact, studies published by the Journal of Agriculture and Food Chemistry found that even the smell of coffee was found to energize people in the a.m.
 Try setting a timer on your coffee machine so when your alarm sounds you’ll also be awakened by the smell of a freshly roasted pot of coffee.

 There’s a reason it’s so easy to wake up on Christmas morning — you know presents are waiting for you at the bottom of the steps.
 Harness the spirit of Christmas by treating yourself to a delicious breakfast or a pit stop at your favorite coffee spot after you hit the gym.
-Rewarding yourself after your morning workouts not only gives you something to look forward to but, according to research from Iowa State University, it also makes it easier for you to develop that as part of your daily routine.This post is a sponsored collaboration between Independence Blue Cross and Philadelphia magazine's advertising department.
+Rewarding yourself after your morning workouts not only gives you something to look forward to but, according to research from Iowa State University, it also makes it easier for you to develop that as part of your daily routine.This is a paid partnership between Independence Blue Cross and Philadelphia Magazine's City/Studio